stanislaw/SoftwareDesignHeuristics/README.md

 To these days I still didn't see or create an elegant solution to this problem.
 See also "Hard Feature".

+- **Poisonous Systems.** Badly designed systems tend to poison systems they interact with.

 ### Complexity

 - **Black Box with Green Play Button.** Ideal interface for a system of arbitrary complexity is a black box with a green play button on it - you take the box, press green button and it just works.
 The second ideal interface is when you also have red button to stop a system.